 The FHFA HPI is based on transactions for single-family properties involving conforming, conventional mortgages purchased or securitized by Fannie Mae or Freddie Mac.

 Conforming refers to a mortgage that both meets the underwriting guidelines of Fannie Mae or Freddie Mac and that does not exceed the conforming loan limit.
-For 2020-acquired loans, the ceiling limit rose to $765,600 for one-unit homes in the contiguous U.S. More information on the conforming loan limits can be found at
+For current and previously announced loan limits, references such as a table of county-specific limits and a map can be found at

 Conventional mortgages are those loans that are neither insured nor guaranteed by the FHA, VA, or other federal government entities.